 Jobs can have the following states:

-- Pending - A job is in this state if it is queued for the same Robot or it is trying to establish a connection with the Robot (only different jobs on the same Robot can be queued).
+- Pending - A job is in this state if it is queued on the same Robot or it is trying to establish a connection with the Robot (only different jobs on the same Robot can be queued).

-- Successful - A job is in this state if it has been executed correctly by the Robot and it has finished running, or has been stopped using the Stop button.
+- Successful - A job is in this state if it has been executed correctly by the Robot and it has finished running or has been stopped using the Stop button.

 - Faulted - A job is in this state if it failed to start or the process threw an unhandled error during execution.